theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ## Disclaimer

-This is NOT an official Tailwind CSS extension and is NOT affiliated with Tailwind Labs Inc.
+This is **not** an official Tailwind CSS extension and is **not** affiliated with Tailwind Labs Inc.

 ## Prerequisites

-This extension uses npm for multiple features, so you should have npm installed to avoid errors.
+This extension uses `npm` and `node` under the hood, so you should have them installed to avoid errors.

-To check if you have npm installed, run `npm -v` in the terminal.
+To check if you have `npm` installed, run `npm -v` in the terminal.

-If you do not have npm installed, follow [this tutorial](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) from the official npm docs.
+If you do not have `npm` installed, follow [this tutorial](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) from the official npm docs.

 ## Usage